 In the interests of balanced reporting it is necessary not only to post my positive Fueled By Beer experiences but also those instances that did not go according to plan.
-A recent Friday evening for instance; when I dragged the poor unsuspecting spouse and daughter halfway across Seattle by bus on a miserable rainy night.
+A recent Friday evening for instance; when I dragged my poor unsuspecting spouse and daughter halfway across Seattle by bus on a miserable rainy night.
 Our destination was the previously unexplored Greenwood neighborhood, the location of Naked City Brewery & Taphouse.

 On paper it seemed OK: leave our car at Evergreen Point park and ride around 5:30-ish, when spaces would be opening up; take a one-stop ride across Lake Washington to the University District (5 mins); transfer to the #48 to Greenwood (35 mins).
 Simple plan I thought; the Google Maps transit feature made it look OK, and the Metro bus schedule validated it too.
 I figured we’d be sitting down to dinner and I’d be sampling my first Naked City pint by 7 pm.